-- The subject bridges art, design and science subjects - You can obtain life skills that can be transferred for use in vears to come - The subject contains more depth and skill than some may initially realise - Each student is encouraged to start 'seeing' things instead of just 'looking' - Photography crosses over with many other subjects; they include Art, Science, History, Politics, Psychology, Drama, English etc - The subject explores social, moral, cultural and spiritual issues within personal topic choices - The course is based on independent learning and students personal choices of exploration - There are practical, written, technical aspects to the course which will suit everyone - Photography offers a chance to be creative without drawing or painting - The subject is ideal for everyone of all abilities and interests - $\bullet \quad \text{ The course could lead to many different careers} \\$
+- The subject bridges art, design and science subjects - You can obtain life skills that can be transferred for use in years to come - The subject contains more depth and skill than some may initially realise - Each student is encouraged to start 'seeing' instead of just 'looking' - Photography crosses over with many other subjects such as Art, Science, History, Politics, Psychology, Drama, English - The subject explores social, moral, cultural and spiritual issues within personal topic choices - The course is based on independent learning and students personal choices of exploration - There are practical, written and technical aspects to the course which will suit everyone - Photography offers a chance to be creative without drawing or painting - The subject is ideal for everyone of all abilities and interests - The course could lead to many different careers

-Photography students regularly achieve A\ - B grades due to dedication, hard work and enjoyment of the subject.
+Photography students regularly achieve A^ - B grades due to dedication, hard work and enjoyment of the subject.
 It is a strong and popular subject.